Get the condition on record

 St. Petersburg combines local historic districts with significant coastal and rainfall flood exposure.
 A property’s elevation, evacuation and flood zone, historic status, drainage path, and current permit requirements can all affect residential work.

 Sources were reviewed June 22, 2026.
-Confirm parcel-specific flood zones, historic-district status, permits, and current requirements with the relevant authority before authorizing work.
+Homeowners should confirm the St. Petersburg parcel's flood zone, historic-district status, and permit requirements with the relevant authority first.